-Located just a short drive from Noojee and set in beautiful tall forest, the majestic Noojee Trestle Bridge is the tallest surviving wooden trestle bridge in Victoria.
+Located just a short drive from Noojee and set in a beautiful tall forest, the majestic Noojee Trestle Bridge is the tallest surviving wooden trestle bridge in Victoria.

 The bridge is a legacy of the old railway that ran from Noojee to Warragul.
 Amidst scenic eucalypt and fern forest, the Noojee Trestle Bridge makes the perfect location to relax and enjoy the peaceful surrounds.